Souwy/snippetstudy-primitives-expansions/README.md

 S0. you begin with the starting point: you have a string and the value is "a string".
 S1. you apply a method to this string called ``.CharAt``, which takes the character at a precise index (position in the line). here the index is 2.
-    the operation is "take the character at position 2 in the string". the response state will then be a string with the value "s"
+>The operation is "take the character at position 2 in the string". the response state will then be a string with the value "s"

 S2. you want to add the string "ee" to your previour string, to make the word "see".

 ## Code snippet #2